Post 15 - A Pivotal Shift in My Faith Journey

 At that time, we didn't know which name to put on our wedding invitations because the church was in process of changing its name to Credit Valley Community Church.
 I knew little about the church funds, but they were obviously dwindling and the pastor wanted to revamp the church to draw in more people.
 So we started holding services at a hospital auditorium with the Bethel building remaining as a hub.

-Though we weren’t certain of their ultimate plan, we suspected they wanted to take the church in a direction that aligned with the Vineyard movement, leaving membership in The Fellowship of Evangelical Baptist Churches in Canada.
+Though we weren’t certain of their ultimate plan, we suspected they wanted to take the church in a direction that aligned with the Vineyard movement, leaving membership in The Fellowship of Evangelical Baptist Churches in Canada behind.
 But they didn't come right out and say such.
+They were, instead, sneaky.

 The pastors started to build support for a motion they would be making to change the constitution by leveraging the support of newcomers who had found the services at the hospital auditorium.

-Regular attenders of Bethel saw through the plan and weren't happy about it and the church split started.
+Regular attenders of Bethel saw through the plan though, and weren't happy about it and a church split started.

 A time for every season.